arcus/education_modules/quality_assurance.md

 ![Screenshot of task counters](media/task_counter.png)

 If there are problems to resolve before a checklist item is complete, communicate with the author using comments on the issue and @ the author.
 Be as precise as possible (e.g. what file, what line, what problem are you referring to?).
+If it's clear that the module has many glaring issues, it's okay to stop work on review, close the PR, and simply ask the author to review the checklist and resubmit.
+It's not worth a lot of effort to do QA on a module that needs a substantial rework.

 ![Screenshot of issue comment](media/issue_comment.png)